t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_CDB_layout_format_1.md

 #### Writing the critical data block.
 </A>

-The following procedure is used to build up a FreeOTFE's critical volume block:
+The following procedure is used to build up a DoxBox's critical volume block:

 <OL>